Motiram Bhatta

-Motiram Bhatta (मोतीराम भट्ट; 1866–1896) (1923–1953 BS) was a Nepalese poet, singer, essayist, publisher, literary critic and biographer.
-He is considered the first biographer and literary critic of Nepali literature and is credited for starting the first private printing press in Nepal in c.
+Motiram Bhatta (मोतीराम भट्ट; 1866–1896) was a Nepalese poet, singer, essayist, publisher, literary critic and biographer.
+He is considered the first biographer and literary critic of Nepali literature and is credited for starting the first private printing press in Nepal c.
 1888.
 He also introduced the Ghazal style of poetry and singing in Nepal.
-Bhatta was a polyglot and alongside Nepali, he had studied in Sanskrit, Persian, English and was also proficient in Bengali, Urdu and Nepal Bhasa.
+Bhatta was a polyglot and alongside Nepali, he had studied in Sanskrit, Persian, and English and was also proficient in Bengali, Urdu and Nepal Bhasa.

-He wrote Kabi Bhanubhakta Ko Jivan Charitra— the biography of Bhanubhakta Acharya, which played a significant role in establishing Acharya as the first poet (Aadi Kabi) of Nepali language.
+He wrote Kabi Bhanubhakta Ko Jivan Charitra, the biography of Bhanubhakta Acharya, which played a significant role in establishing Acharya as the first poet (Aadi Kabi) of the Nepali language.
 He is considered one of the seventeen national heroes (Rastriya Bibhuti) of Nepal and was given the title Yuba Kabi (Young Poet).
-The 1883 to 1919 period of Nepali literature is known as Motiram Era.
+The 1883 to 1919 period of Nepali literature is known as the Motiram Era.

 Early life in Benaras

-Bhatta was born on the day of Kushe Aunsi (new moon day of Hindu month Bhadra) on 8 September 1866 (25 Bhadra 1923 BS) in Bhosiko Tole, Kathmandu, Nepal as the second son to father Pandit Daya Ram Bhatta and mother Ripu Mardini Devi Bhatta.
+Bhatta was born on the day of Kushe Aunsi (the new moon day of the Hindu month Bhadra) on 8 September 1866 (25 Bhadra 1923 BS) in Bhosiko Tole, Kathmandu, Nepal, as the second son to father Pandit Daya Ram Bhatta and mother Ripu Mardini Devi Bhatta.
 At the age of six he left his birthplace, Kathmandu, with his mother to receive education in Benaras, India.
-He was admitted to a Persian language school, where he learnt Persian and Urdu.
+He was admitted to a Persian-language school, where he learnt Persian and Urdu.
 His Bratabanda ceremony was also performed in Benaras.
 He became acquainted to Bharatendu Harishchandra in Benaras and studied under him.
 He started writing and singing ghazals at this period.
-He also started learning music and played Sitar.
-He learnt Sitar from Pannalal, a famous Sitar player in Benaras.
-He wrote around 400 Shayaris when he was in Benaras.
+He also started learning music and played sitar.
+He learnt sitar from Pannalal, a famous sitar player in Benaras.
+He wrote around 400 shayaris when he was in Benaras.

 Marriage

 He returned to Kathmandu in at the age of 15 and got married.
-After marriage, he stayed in Kathmandu for a some time.
-Until he returned to Kathmandu, he had not written any songs or poem in Nepali language but when he came back, he started to learn about the Nepalese singing tradition.
+After marriage, he stayed in Kathmandu for some time.
+Until he returned to Kathmandu, he had not written any songs or poems in the Nepali language but when he came back, he started to learn about the Nepalese singing tradition.
 He was charmed by the folk duet song (Dohori) sung in rural Nepal.

 While in Kathmandu, he attended the wedding ceremony of his neighbour Khadga Dutta Pandey.
 In the ceremony, he heard a poem of Bhanubhakta Acharya being recited by the wedding guests.
-The wedding guest sang those poem throughout the night.
+The wedding guests sang that poem throughout the night.
 He discovered that those songs were written by Bhanubhakta Acharya.
 He liked the poem so much that he was determined to find out other poems and works of Bhanubhakta Acharya.